 Step 2—Complete a workout.

 Once you complete a workout, Adaptive training will quickly analyze your performance and update your Progression Levels automatically.
-Adaptive Training with Outside Workouts is still in development.
-Currently, only Outside Workouts completed on Garmin head units are analyzed and incorporated into Adaptive Training.

 Step 3—Complete the post-workout survey.

 Immediately after your workout is analyzed, you’ll be prompted to complete a short survey.
 This qualitative data is used to individualize your adaptations further and provides you an opportunity to track subjective feedback.
-These only take a few seconds to complete, but you can complete up to seven days later if you’re in a rush.
+These only take a few seconds to complete, but you can complete them up to seven days later if you’re in a rush.

 You will see different surveys based on how your effort in that particular workout went.
 The most common survey you will see is the one pictured above, which asks you to rate how the effort felt on a scale from one to five.
 When answering the survey, consider the entire workout, and don’t worry about how you expected it to feel based on workout type.